 Explore Manchester's vibrant Chinatown district and find great food, culture and diversity at every turn.
 Read on to find out what to see and do in the area.

 Among the largest in all of Europe, Manchester's Chinatown community is brimming with things to see and do.
 As soon as you enter through the traditional paifang on Faulkner street it's almost as if you're in another world - the streets are covered in Chinese writing, you can meet people speaking their native language, and find the ingredients, items and cuisines that help make this part of town authentically Chinese.
 But there's a lot more to Chinatown than just a few interesting shop fronts though - this is a place packed with interesting history and bursting at the seams with culture.

 Rome wasn't built in a day, and neither was Chinatown - this unique community grew and developed over several decades as more Chinese immigrants settled in the area and shared some of their culture with the city.

 Ping Hong, on Mosley Street, was the first Chinese restaurant in all of Manchester - it opened its doors in 1948 and at the time was an anomaly.
-It would be several more years before more restaurants like it started cropping up in the area.
+It would be several more years before more restaurants like it started popping up in the area.
 Thanks to relaxed immigration laws after World War II, more Chinese immigrants made Manchester their new home - more restaurants began to open, and a community developed in the heart of the city.
 Other businesses began to set up shop here, too - it wasn't long before supermarkets, medicine shops, and financial and legal services started to line the streets and shape China Town into what it is today.

 The Centre for Chinese Contemporary Art is a hub of Chinese culture and a great place to explore Chinese art, local and international exhibitions and take part in special festivals, events and symposia.
 There's plenty here to spark your imagination and a host of touring exhibitions means even if you've visited before there's plenty of new and exciting things to see.

 The distinct archway that marks the entrance to Chinatown on Faulkner Street is hard to miss.
 But it's more than just an interesting landmark - the traditional paifang was made in china and shipped in three parts before being assembled in Manchester.
 It's adorned with dragons and phoenixes and was a gift to the Chinese people of the city from Manchester City Council.